ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

    Finally, despite the final output line containing the phrase "Missing output files", this pipeline finished executing successfully.
-The "Reason" displayed in the output is explaining why the job was run (the step inputs were ready but the output file did not yet exist), not conveying an error message.
+The "Reason" displayed in the output is explaining why the job was run (the step inputs were ready but the output file did not yet exist), rather than conveying an error message.

 Inputs and outputs
 ------------------
-Input and output data is stored in parquet files.
-The locations of the input data files passed to EasyLink in our last command are found in ``input_data_demo.yaml``.
-We can view the contents of these Parquet files using Python:
+Input and output data is stored in Parquet files.
+We can view the contents of the files listed in ``input_data_demo.yaml`` using Python:

 .. code-block:: console